-There can be a real desire, especially for the novice writer, to have someone validate our work as soon as possible, even to tell us if we are, in fact, a writer.
+There can be a real desire, especially for the novice writer, to have someone validate our work as soon as possible.
+Is it really any good?

 I have a friend, a successful Century City lawyer, let’s call him Arthur.
 In the ’70s Arthur was not only a successful young attorney, but also an up and coming novelist.
 TIME magazine named him one of the ten brightest new stars in fiction.
 He had published three novels in fairly quick succession to some acclaim.